South Bronx: Boundaries

 The geographic definitions of the South Bronx have evolved and are disputed, but certainly include the neighborhoods of Mott Haven, Melrose, and Port Morris.
 Originally referring to the industrial area below East 138th Street, the name "South Bronx" symbolically has had its northern boundary shift northward to East 149th Street, East 161st Street, the Cross Bronx Expressway, and Fordham Road over the years.
 The neighborhoods of Crotona Park East, Highbridge, Hunts Point, Longwood, Concourse, and Morrisania are sometimes considered part of the South Bronx.
 Generally, most consider any neighborhood west of the Bronx River and south of the Cross Bronx Expressway the South Bronx.
 The Cross Bronx Expressway is usually considered the dividing border between North and South Bronx.
 There has been debate that Fordham Road is the northern border of the South Bronx.

-The South Bronx is part of New York's 15th Congressional District.
-The South Bronx is served by the NYPD's 40th, 41st, 42nd, 44th, and 48th Precincts.
+The South Bronx is part of New York's 14th and 15th Congressional districts.
+The South Bronx is served by the NYPD's 40th, 41st, 42nd, 44th, and 48th precincts.